AdamBien/effectiveweb.training/README.md

 # effectiveweb.training
-Repository for Effective Web Online Course / airhacks.io
+Repository for effectiveweb.training / member of airhacks.io